Dutch voters elect provincial deputies on Wednesday, who will elect the new Senate in May.

 BBB could, according to polls, give the Christian parties and VVD a majority in the rural northeast.
 But if the center-right makes concessions to farmers, the Labor Party and Greens may no longer support Rutte’s government in the Senate.
 It may be easier to do deals with the left.

-Center-right parties may give a coalition with Wilders’ PVV in Limburg another chance.
+Center-right parties could give the PVV in Limburg another chance.
 A right-wing majority briefly ruled there in 2011-12 and the Freedom Party provided one regional minister from 2019 to 2021.